Chinese-American WWII vets to receive Congressional Gold Medal

 The bill to award the medal was introduced in both the House of Representatives and the Senate in 2017, the result of a campaign by the Chinese American Citizens Alliance (C.A.C.A.) called the Chinese American WWII Veterans Recognition Project.
 It passed unanimously in the Senate this past September and in the House on Dec.
 12.

-The signing of the bill comes five days before the 75th anniversary of the Magnuson Act, which repealed the Chinese Exclusion Act, WHIAAPI noted.
+The passage of the bill in the House cames five days before the 75th anniversary of the passage of the Magnuson Act, which repealed the Chinese Exclusion Act, WHIAAPI noted.

 The law stipulates for the striking of one gold medal, which would be given to the Smithsonian Institute and be available for display elsewhere, particularly in locations associated with the veterans.
 The Treasury Department would also be able to strike bronze duplicates of the medal.
 Filipino WWII veterans who fought on behalf of the U.S. were honored with a Congressional Gold Medal last year following similar advocacy.

-Note: CORRECTION (Dec.
-21, 2018, 5:32 p.m.
-ET): An earlier version of this article misstated the timing of the signing of the Chinese-American World War II Veteran Congressional Gold Medal Act in relation to the 75th anniversary of the passage of the Magnuson Act.
-The act was signed Thursday, three days after the anniversary, not five days before.